Integrate bots

 • prof:ra

-User / Conversation correlation
+User and conversation correlation

-Most bot frameworks support a single conversation with a user at a time, and therefore the conversation correlation is simply to the unique user id the bot uses to represent the user and the profile id the bot is communicating with.
+Most bot frameworks support a single conversation with a user at a time, and therefore the conversation correlation is simply to the unique user ID the bot uses to represent the user and the profile ID the bot is communicating with.

 Matching user identifier schemes

-If your bot is configured to use the same unique identifier for users as you use with our profile id then correlation is simply to copy the bot user id to the to.id field in the calls to the Enterprise Communications API.
+If your bot is configured to use the same unique identifier for users as you use with our profile ID, then correlation is simply to copy the bot user ID to the to.id field in the calls to the Enterprise Communications API.

 Differing user identifier schemes